 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Michele de Nevers was a Senior Associate at the Center for Global Development specializing in climate finance issues.
+Michele de Nevers is a Visiting Fellow at the Center for Global Development specializing in climate finance issues.
 Before joining CGD she was a Visiting Fellow at the Global Economic Governance Programme at University College, Oxford.
 From 1981 to 2010 she worked for the World Bank, including as Senior Manager of the Environment Department and Director at the World Bank Institute.
 In the Environment Department she led the preparation of the WB's corporate Environment Strategy and the global consultations on the Bank’s Strategic Framework for Development and Climate Change Michele holds an MS in Management, with a concentration in Finance, from MIT and a BA in Bacteriology from the University of California, Berkeley.

 One month since the Paris climate agreement, it’s essential to maintain the momentum of that highpoint in global cooperation towards addressing the problems of climate change.
 But how can nations now turn words into action?
 Join us for a panel discussion on tangible policy options to spur the climate action envisioned in the Paris Agreement.
 How does a carbon market actually work?
 What is the role of carbon taxes in reducing global emissions?
 Why is financing tropical forest preservation the cheapest way for rich countries to cut emissions?